Colossians 3:6-8

 When were we in them?
 In them describes our position as non-believers, when we were in Adam (1Cor 15:22).
 All their prior thoughts, words, and deeds were ensphered in an atmosphere of sin when they were in Adam.
 Not one of their acts ever got outside the circle of sin -- their previous manner of walking is a description of what is often termed total depravity.
 Now they are have redeemed and regenerated and are in Christ, a new position which calls for a new practice.
 Conduct should always be commensurate with creed.

-Walked (4043) (peripateo from peri =around + pateo = walk) (Click here for an in depth word study of peripateo) so literally to walk around and metaphorically referring to one's course of life or their conduct in their previous unregenerate Adamic state.
+Walked (4043) (peripateo [word study] from peri =around + pateo = walk) literally means to walk around and figuratively refers to one's course of life or conduct, in this context referring specifically to their conduct previous unregenerate Adamic state (in Adam, before they were in Christ - cp 1Co 15:22).

 The aorist tense expresses a past completed action and sums up their whole disobedient lifestyle in the past.
 In other words, Paul gives a panoramic view and looks at the entire life while unsaved as nothing but sin.
-Contrast this picture with how born again ones are to walk now (Gal 5:25 Ro 6:12-14,19) Now all of what transpired in Colossians 2 regarding our circumcision removing our body of flesh and our burial and resurrection with Christ begins to become very practical.
+Contrast this picture with how born again ones are to walk now (Gal 5:25-note; Ro 6:12, 13, 14-note, Ro 6:19-note) Now all of what transpired in Colossians 2 regarding our circumcision removing our body of flesh and our burial and resurrection with Christ begins to become very practical.

 In the figurative sense, peripateo refers to one's habitual way or direction of life, and so to their life-style.
 For example, in a good sense, Luke describes Zacharias and Elizabeth, the parents of John the Baptist, as being

-“righteous in the sight of God, walking (peripateo) blamelessly in all the commandments and requirements of the Lord” (Lu 1:6).
+“righteous in the sight of God, walking (peripateo) blamelessly in all the commandments and requirements of the Lord” (Lk 1:6).

 In contrast, Paul refers in this verse to the lifestyle of unbelievers and later in this same letter counseled the Ephesian believers to

-walk no longer just as the Gentiles (in context a description of all the unsaved) also walk, in the futility of their mind (see note Ephesians 4:17).
+walk no longer just as the Gentiles (in context a description of all the unsaved) also walk, in the futility of their mind (Ep 4:17-note).

 John declares that,